Waswakeith/Data-Analyst-Portfolio/01-excel-sales-dashboard/README.md

 - The West region has the highest revenue, while South region has the lowest.
 - The East region makes the most profit.
 - Monthly sales show strong seasonal trends with peaks in November and December.
-- The consumer market makes half the total revenue collection and 51% of the total profit.
+- The consumer segment/market makes half the total revenue collection and 51% of the total profit.

 ## Screenshots
 Dashboard Overview(https://github.com/Waswakeith/Data-Analyst-Portfolio/blob/main/01-excel-sales-dashboard/Dashboard%20Overview.png)